 Your firewall is going to provide no protection.
 A modem will just bypass it completely.

-At the very least, an unauthorised modem bought for a few pennies can seriously undermine the many thousands of pounds that you've spent on procuring, configuring and monitoring your firewall and intrusion detection & prevention systems.
+At the very least, an unauthorised modem bought for a throwaway cost can seriously undermine the substantial investment that you have made on procuring, configuring and monitoring your firewall and intrusion detection & prevention systems.

 At worst, it can mean a significant disruption to business operations at one of many levels, leading to a significant loss of money or prestige.
 Or, as the experts put it "...even an ancient 9600-baud modem can bring the Goliath of network and system security to its knees."2